-This demographic shift is already evident in the development of the labor force, which began to shrink in 2015, for the first time in decades.
+Challenges of the aging societyThe demographic shift towards an older population is already evident in the development of the working age population, which began to shrink in 2014, for the first time in decades.
 This is of special importance to the government, as China’s economic model so far was based, to a high degree, on its cheap and abundant labor force.
 Although major steps have already been undertaken by the government to raise productivity and shift the economic model from labor intensive production to more value-creating economic activity, this restructuring will be even more important in the future.

 The ongoing improvement of the public pension system is another challenge for the Chinese government.
 In the past, only urban employees were insured in the pension system.
 Rural employees and farmers in their old age had to rely mostly on the help of relatives.
 In 2010, the government initiated an additional public pension system for all people not covered by the insurance for urban employees.
 This basic insurance has been greatly expanded in recent years and in 2021 it already covered most of the formerly uninsured population.
 However, the pensions paid by this basic insurance are considerably low and the government will have to make strong efforts to support a certain portion of the ageing population whose pension is not enough to meet the cost of living and do not have relatives to rely on.